Finding and arranging

 The internship programme

 The Faculty of Archaeology’s practical programme aims to train Archaeology students to become independent and critical members of field staff, who can be directly deployed in the various categories of archaeological fieldwork.

-To see how the internship options are incorporated in the Bachelor programme, refer to the internship schedule.
+To see how the internship options are incorporated in the Bachelor programme, refer to the prospectus.